SSWConsulting/SSW.Rules.Content/rules/subcutaneous-tests/rule.md

 <!--endintro-->

 Martin Fowler was one of the first people to [introduce the concept of Subcutaneous tests](https://martinfowler.com/bliki/SubcutaneousTest.html) into the mainstream.
 Subcutaneous tests are great for solving problems where automated-UI tests struggle to manipulate the UI in the right way.

-They are:
+Some of the key qualities of these tests are:

-* Written by developers
+* They are written by developers
-* Test the full underlying behaviour of your app but bypasses the UI
+* They test the full underlying behaviour of your app but bypass the UI
-* Requires business logic to be implemented in the API / middle layer and not in the UI.
+* They require business logic to be implemented in the API / middle layer and not in the UI.
-* Tests can be much easier to write than using technologies that drive a UI
+* They can be much easier to write than using technologies that drive a UI

   e.g. Playwright or Selenium

 ### Integrate with DevOps

-The gold standard is to automate the testing of subcutaneous tests by incorporating them into your DevOps processes such as when you perform a Pull Request or a build.
-You can do this using GitHub Actions or Azure DevOps.
+The gold standard ⭐ is to automatically run subcutaneous tests inside your DevOps processes such as when you perform a Pull Request or a build.
+You can do this using [GitHub Actions](https://github.com/features/actions) or [Azure DevOps](https://azure.microsoft.com/en-au/services/devops/).

+Every test should reset the database so you always know your resources are in a consistent state.

 ::: good
 ![Figure: Good example - Define your workflows in yml files and containerize your testing](githubactionyml.png)